* Tentative name. Pronounced /ˈvaɪb.ʃəˌnɛ.riː/.

 dothered /ˈdɑː.ðərd/ Adjective, of a person: Unable to decide between hedonism or duty--whether to enjoy one's life or oblige it to the world's benefit.
 From the combination of English doth (an antiquated form of “do”) and bothered.

-mavelma /məˈvɛl.mə/ Noun: A concept that cannot be expressed because all of the words for it have ill-fitting connotations, like an impossible blue apple that does not exist but would otherwise have the same composition as any ordinary apple; e.g. a synonym for “knife” that sounds non-violent, a synonym for “lavender” that sounds dirty and grungy, etc. From a contraction of the Turkish phrase mavi elma (blue apple).
+mavelma /məˈvɛl.mə/ Noun: A word that does not exist because no existing word has the same meaning and the same connotation, like an impossible blue apple that does not exist but would otherwise have the same composition as any ordinary apple; e.g. a synonym for “knife” that sounds non-violent, a synonym for “lavender” that sounds dirty and grungy, etc. From a contraction of the Turkish phrase mavi elma (blue apple).

-orange wall /ˈɔːr.ɪndʒ ˈwɑːl/ Noun: A very small appreciable aspect that is not usually appreciated.
+orange wall /ˈɔːr.ɪndʒ ˈwɑːl/ Noun, allusion: A very small appreciable aspect that is not usually appreciated.
 In reference to an essay, where I describe a time where I took peculiar interest in a college residence hall's orange walls.

 pulyavpleche /ˈpʊl.jəvˌplɛ.tʃɛ/ Noun: A pain in your body so unusual that you begin to worry paranoically if it's indicative of a terrible health problem or injury, like a bullet in your shoulder that you brushed off long ago but is slowly infecting your body.
 From Russian for “bullet in the shoulder.”